yft22/sec-gate-oidc/docs/3-configuration.md

 # Configuration

-## afb-oidc-sgate AFB binder config
+## sec-gate-oidc AFB binder config

 oidc-sgate uses the new V4 afb-binder config file.  *It is highly recommended to check your config.json with a json linter after any modification.*